 About South Georgia Medical Center

 With 418 licensed beds and more than 300 affiliated physicians and 2,600 employees, SGMC, its campuses, and affiliates provide a broad range of high quality healthcare services.
-SGMC is located in Valdosta, Georgia and serves 350,000 residents in a 15-county area covering South Georgia and North Florida.
+SGMC is located in Valdosta, Georgia and serves 380,000 residents across a 15-county service area.

 SGMC is fully accredited by The Joint Commission

 , the highest mark of quality in the healthcare field, and has earned additional recognition

 SGMC was established to care for the sick and injured, regardless of sex, race, creed, color, nationality, handicap or disability.
 A self-supporting medical system, SGMC proudly provides care for the sick and injured with no local tax support.
 Because SGMC is publicly owned and operated, any earnings are reinvested back into the system's facilities and services.
 This also allows SGMC to fund valuable outreach and education programs that benefit local students, seniors, the uninsured and many others.
 View the 2014 Community Benefit Report

 to learn more about those efforts.

 - Vizient MidSouth

 - Georgia Alliance of Community Hospitals